Working with Millennial LASIK Patients

 Step 2: Have your web team remove the color from their logos.

-Notice Ramit’s are all a shade a gray?
+Notice Ramit’s are all a shade of gray?
 This is effective because you want patients to see the logos but not draw too much attention to them.

 Step 3: Just use the logos as images opposed to links.